 MCHB is a component of HRSA within the U.S. Department of Health and Human Services (HHS).
-Since its inception, Maternal and Child Health services awards have provided a foundation for ensuring the health of our nation's mothers and children.
+Since its inception, Maternal and Child Health (MCH) services awards have provided a foundation for ensuring the health of our nation's mothers and children.
 The mission of MCHB is to provide national leadership in partnership with key stakeholders, to reduce disparities, assure availability of quality care, and strengthen the nation's MCH/public health infrastructure in order to improve the physical and mental health, safety and well-being of the MCH population.
+MCHB recently revised its national performance measure (NPM) framework that focuses on the establishment of a set of population-based measures.
+The 15 NPMs address key national MCH priority areas that represent the following six MCH population domains: (1) Women/Maternal Health; (2) Perinatal/Infant Health; (3) Child Health; (4) Children and Youth with Special Health Care Needs (CYSHCN); (5) Adolescent Health; and (6) Cross-cutting or Life Course.
+Learn more about the MCHB and the six MCH population domains at http://mchb.hrsa.gov.